 Apply to UNSW with your agent, or directly online.
-Even if you can’t travel before the start of Term 2 and 3 2022, start studying from home and get prepared.
+Even if you can’t travel before the start of Term 3 2022, start studying from home and get prepared.
 We will continue to deliver our world-class education online until you can travel to Sydney.

 Apply for your student visa as soon as possible

 Once you have enrolled at UNSW and received your Electronic Confirmation of Enrolment (CoE), start your student visa application immediately.
 We recommend you apply early even if you begin your studies online because visa processing times vary.

 We are!
 We cannot wait to welcome you to our vibrant campuses.
 Our beautiful city of Sydney is welcoming and safe, with our state close to 95% fully vaccinated.
 Be assured that your safety and wellbeing is our number 1 priority, and we’re excited to see you in 2022!

 It is important to submit your application to UNSW, accept your offer and enrol as soon as possible.
 Once you have enrolled, you will receive your Electronic Confirmation of Enrolment (CoE) for your student visa application.
 Application processing times for Australian student visas vary from country to country and you will need a valid visa before you can travel to Sydney.